 Of her sister in The Wonders, Alice Rohrwacher has said that “Alba is an exceptional actress and perfectly embodies the role of this young mother, who is simultaneously strong and fragile like a metal wire.”
 Alba Rohrwacher radiates intelligence and sensuousness in all her performances.
 At once earthy and ethereal, she mines shopworn roles—the neurotic mother-to-be, the unhinged daughter, the sexually restless wife, the hooker with a heart of gold—for their rich possibilities of emotional and physical expression, while also making less familiar types, such as a woman who lives as a man, entirely her own.

-Organized by Joshua Siegel, Curator, Department of Film, The Museum of Modern Art, and Camilla Cormanni and Paola Ruggiero, Luce Cinecittà.
+Organized by Joshua Siegel, Curator, and Olivia Priedite, Senior Program Assistant, Department of Film, The Museum of Modern Art, and Camilla Cormanni and Paola Ruggiero, Luce Cinecittà.